 Glacier's geography, straddling the Continental Divide, sets the stage for clashes of two very different climates.
 Warm, wet Pacific air moves in from the west, and cold dry Arctic air from the northeast.
 They meet at the Divide.

-In the driest corners of the park, along the northeast and northwest edges, rainfall averages 23 inches a year, while in the lowlands of the west side, about 30 inches of precipitation fall in the average year.
-As moist air is forced up to the elevations of the Divide, it loses its moisture and precipitation jumps to 100 inches or more in isolated mountain cirques.
-Snowfall settles to around a 16-foot average snowpack.
-Early summer snow removal on the Going-to-the-Sun Road, which crosses the Continental Divide, is so spectacular it has become a spectator sport.
+In the driest corners of the park, along the northeast and northwest edges, rainfall averages 23 inches (58.4 cm) a year, while in the lowlands of the west side, about 30 inches (76.2 cm) of precipitation fall in the average year.
+As moist air is forced up to the elevations of the Divide, it loses its moisture and precipitation jumps to 100 inches (2.5 m) or more in isolated mountain cirques.
+Snowfall settles to around a 16-foot (4.9 m) average snowpack.
+Early summer snow removal on Going-to-the-Sun Road, which crosses the Continental Divide, is so spectacular it has become a spectator sport (via Road Crew photos in the park flickr album).

 U.S. Geological Survey scientists, stationed at Glacier, are doing landmark research on the effects of global climate change in this mountain ecosystem.
 Recent warming trends have shrunk the size and numbers of glaciers in the park.
 While precipitation changes are more difficult to predict than temperature, scientists expect to see more precipitation fall as rain with a warmng climate.
 This means snowpacks may not be as deep in the future.
 Because warmer global temperatures have the effect of "spinning up" evaporation and precipitation cycles, scientists also predict more rain to come as "events" as the planet surface heats up.
 Research in Glacier provides scientists with a natural laboratory to test these ideas.